hkspm-yp/Astro-e-calendar/README.md

 If the angular separation between the Sun and the first planet is between 30 degrees and 60 degrees, and the separation between the two planets is smaller than 1 degree, then the event will be marked as level 1.
 Otherwise, the events will be at level 2.

-In the only remaining case, the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be level 1.
+In the remaining case where the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be level 1.

 For Uranus and Neptune ( i.e.: j=5 and 6, defined in a python list), the events will always be level 3.